C Sharp syntax: Async-await syntax

 // The Task will be started on call with await.

 Dialects

 Spec#

-Spec# is a dialect of C# that is developed in parallel with the standard implementation from Microsoft.
-It extends C# with specification language features and is a possible future feature to the C# language.
-It also adds syntax for the code contracts API that was introduced in .NET Framework 4.0.
-Spec# is being developed by Microsoft Research.
+Spec# is a dialect of C# developed in parallel with the official implementation.
+It extends C# with specification language features and presents a possible future feature to the C# language.
+It adds syntax for the code contracts API that was introduced in .NET Framework 4.0.
+Spec# is developed by Microsoft Research.

-This sample shows two of the basic structures that are used when adding contracts to your code.
+This sample shows two of the basic structures that are used when adding contracts to code.